Types of Trailer

 13. Conestoga trailers

 These trailers are essentially dry van trailers that have a rolling tarp to cover the goods enclosed in the trailer.
 They have a length that ranges from 48 to 53 feet a maximum legal width of 8.2 feet and a maximum height of 8 feet.
-The roll top is often made of a heavy duty plastic, rubber or canvas.
+The roll-top is often made of heavy-duty plastic, rubber, or canvas.
 It’s extremely durable but is meant to protect goods that won’t get damaged with some exposure to the elements.
 It’s impossible to guarantee that no water will get through when traveling on the highway.